Hebrew Bible: Fixing the canon

 There is no scholarly consensus as to when the Hebrew Bible canon was fixed: some scholars argue that it was fixed by the Hasmonean dynasty, while others argue it was not fixed until the second century CE or even later.
 The speculated late-1st-century Council of Jamnia was once credited with fixing the Hebrew canon, but modern scholars believe there was no such authoritative council of rabbis.
 Between 70 and 100 CE, rabbis debated whether certain books "make the hands unclean" (meaning the books are holy and should be considered scripture), and references to fixed numbers of canonical books appear.
 There were several criteria for inclusion.
 Books had to be older than the 4th century BCE or attributed to an author who had lived before that period.
 The original language had to be Hebrew, and books had to be widely used.
 Many books considered scripture by certain Jewish communities were excluded during this time.

 The inter-relationship between various significant ancient manuscripts of the Hebrew Bible (some identified by their siglum).
 Mt being the Masoretic text.
 The lowermost text "(lost)" would be the Urtext.

 There are various textual variants in the Hebrew Bible resulting from centuries of hand-copying.
 Scribes introduced thousands of minor changes to the biblical texts.
 Sometimes, these changes were by accident.
 At other times, scribes intentionally added clarifications or theological material.
 In the Middle Ages, Jewish scribes produced the Masoretic Text, which became the authoritative version of the Tanakh.
 Ancient Hebrew was written without vowels, but the Masoretes added vowel markings to the text to ensure accuracy.

-Rabbi and Talmudic scholar Louis Ginzberg wrote in Legends of the Jews, published in 1909, that the twenty-four book canon was fixed by Ezra and the scribes in the Second Temple period.
 According to the Talmud, much of the Tanakh was compiled by the men of the Great Assembly (Anshei K'nesset HaGedolah), a task completed in 450 BCE, and it has remained unchanged ever since.
 The 24-book canon is mentioned in the Midrash Koheleth 12:12: Whoever brings together in his house more than twenty four books brings confusion.